x157/x157.github.io/UE5/GameFeatures/index.md

 into your existing code if you prefer to avoid a rebase onto `ModularGameplay` itself.)

+## LyraStarterGame Example

+In LyraStarterGame, `ALyraPlayerState`, `ALyraPlayerController`, `ALyraCharacter` and more are all based on the `ModularGameplay` plugin.

+Take a look to see how it was done.

+At runtime, the game knows all of the `GameFeature` plugins that are available, but **it does not load or activate these plugins unless/until the game explicitly chooses to do so**.

+In Lyra when you **Load an Experience** it will automatically load any `GameFeature` plugins that experience depends on and then will launch the game into that map with that experience and all of its runtime-loaded code/assets enabled.

-## There is a default "Runtime" suffix that you can remove
+### There is a default "Runtime" suffix that you can remove

 By default when you create a `GameFeature` plugin in the UE5 editor, it will force some parts of your `XistGame` project to use the name `XistGameRuntime` instead.